PostHog/posthog.com/contents/handbook/people/time-off.md

 We have partnered with [Batch](https://batchusa.com/pages/about-us) to gift all team members with a personalized giftset for their birthday.

 ### Anniversaries
-As for your first-year anniversary with PostHog, you will receive a giftcard from [Giftogram](https://giftogram.com/) where you can select a giftcard from a designated brand.
-Meanwhile, if you're coming up on your second-year anniversary you'll be gifted a [Lego customized minifig](https://fab-bricks.com/account.php?action=view_order&order_id=138816) in a display case.
+On your first-year anniversary with PostHog, you will receive a giftcard from [Giftogram](https://giftogram.com/) which can be used on a wide selection of brands.
+On your second-year anniversary you'll be gifted a [customized Lego minifig](https://minifig.fab-bricks.com/) in a display case.